 |Esurance||5 out of 5||A+||A-|

 |State Farm||3 out of 5||A++||A|

 Cheapest Car Insurance Companies in Florida

-The three cheapest auto insurance companies in Florida include GEICO, USAA and Progressive.
-Florida is the fifth most expensive state for auto insurance with an average annual cost of $822 per year.
+According to the Zebra, a private auto insurance research and comparison service, the three cheapest overall auto insurance companies in Florida are USAA, Amica and Electric.
+Florida is the fifth most expensive state for auto insurance with an average annual insurance cost of $1,259.55 per year.

 Compare quotes to find the best Florida car insurance deal.
 Here are the state’s most popular insurers and their customer satisfaction rating, according to J.D.
 Power:

-- State Farm – State Farm is the most popular of the car insurance companies in Florida.
-They offer more than a dozen driver discounts including good driving record and student away at school discounts.
+- State Farm – State Farm is the fourth most popular auto insurance company in Florida.
+They offer more than a dozen driver discounts including deductions for good driving record and students away at school.

 - Geico – Geico, known for their low rates, is a popular choice in Florida as the nation’s second-largest car insurance company.